unicode-org/message-format-wg/exploration/function-composition-part-1.md

 so that the implementor can consult documentation rather than inferring requirements.

-Problem 2 implies several subsidiary goals, as there are several things that can be done with resolved values at runtime:
+Defining resolved values implies several subsidiary goals, as there are several things that can be done with resolved values at runtime: